Skons/PeePee-Peep/README.md

 * RS Mode: Switch
 * RS Report interval: 1

 Once you have done that, you can read the switch state from bluetooth.
-To get a switch state, 2 wires need to be soldered to the Ground and P8, those wires need to be attached/soldered to the Spektro [dubble connection component](https://www.speeltechniek.nl/Spektro-Dubbel-verbindingsonderdeel).
-Also see the How To of the Aqara sensor.
+To get a switch state, 2 wires need to be soldered to the Ground and P8, those wires need to be attached/soldered to for instance the Spektro [dubble connection component](https://www.speeltechniek.nl/Spektro-Dubbel-verbindingsonderdeel).
+Take a look at the How To of the Aqara sensor on how to use the Spektor component.
 When done you will need to make the sensor water resistant.
 I think enough tape should work...

 Another advantage of this device is that due to bluetooth is being used, it's possible to use an ESP32 device to read and report the switch state (see https://esphome.io/components/sensor/xiaomi_ble.html#lywsd03mmc for the advertising type, i do not know if the switch state is visible with PVVX, Custom or Mi Like).
-That same ESP device could be the [ESP Muse](https://www.amazon.com/RASPIAUDIO-ESPMUSE-Development-Speaker-Microphone/dp/B09N3S9S29) with a speaker integrated or a simple, cheaper, [Rtttl buzzer](https://esphome.io/components/rtttl.html).
+The ESP device that will read the sensor could be the [ESP Muse](https://www.amazon.com/RASPIAUDIO-ESPMUSE-Development-Speaker-Microphone/dp/B09N3S9S29) with a speaker integrated.
+Or you could go for a simple, cheaper, [Rtttl buzzer](https://esphome.io/components/rtttl.html).
 If one of these is used, the whole package can be used during sleepovers.
 You will need to program the ESP device to react to the switch state and play a sound on the speaker or buzzer.

 | ✅ Pros | ❌ Cons |